DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 A handheld device providing services like an agenda, contacts and web browsing.
 Since the introduction of smartphones, the manufacturing of PDAs has been largely discounted.

 #####PDF (Portable Document Format)
-A file type created by Adobe that allows fully formatted documents to be transmitted across the internet and viewed on any computer that has Adobe Acrobat Reader software - a proprietary software viewing program available for free at the Adobe website.
+A file type created by Adobe that allows fully formatted documents to be transmitted across the Internet and viewed on any computer that has Adobe Reader software - a proprietary software viewing program available for free at the Adobe website.
 Businesses and educational institutions often use PDF-formatted files to display the original look of their brochures or for publishing a complete magazine in electronic format.
 Using the full Adobe Acrobat software package, it is possible to create a high-quality piece of artwork or a brochure which preserves the look of the original, complete with fonts, colors, images, and formatting.
 Documents in PDF format can be published on the Web without having to be converted into HTML, but are static and thus not reflowable.

 #####Pixel
 A contraction of picture element.
 What you see on a computer display screen is made up of thousands of colored pixels or small dots.
 See also **resolution**.